gogo/gogo.github.io/doc.md

 title: Documentation
 ---

-# Documentation

-The [README](http://github.com/gogo/protobuf/source/browse/README) has more information if you are getting started with go and protocol buffers.
+The [README](http://github.com/gogo/protobuf/blob/master/README) has more information if you are getting started with go and protocol buffers.

-Here is an [example.proto](https://github.com/gogo/protobuf/source/browse/test/example/example.proto) which uses most of the gogoprotobuf code generation plugins.
+Here is an [example.proto](https://github.com/gogo/protobuf/blob/master/test/example/example.proto) which uses most of the gogoprotobuf code generation plugins.

-Please also look at the example [Makefile](https://github.com/gogo/protobuf/source/browse/test/example/Makefile) which shows specify the descriptor.proto and gogo.proto in your proto_path
+Please also look at the example [Makefile](https://github.com/gogo/protobuf/blob/master/test/example/Makefile) which shows how to specify the `descriptor.proto` and `gogo.proto` in your proto_path

-Enjoy reading the documentation at [http://godoc.org/github.com/gogo/protobuf/gogoproto](http://godoc.org/github.com/gogo/protobuf/gogoproto) , which describes the extensions made to goprotobuf in more detail.
+The documentation at [http://godoc.org/github.com/gogo/protobuf/gogoproto](http://godoc.org/github.com/gogo/protobuf/gogoproto) describes the extensions made to goprotobuf in more detail.

 Also see [http://godoc.org/github.com/gogo/protobuf/plugin/](http://godoc.org/github.com/gogo/protobuf/plugin/) for documentation of each of the extensions which have their own plugins.